 I’m not sure whether I am on board with this more casual version of a Pokémon.
 If this was the only game that Nintendo had announced then I would have been disappointed, but as a placeholder game for the big event in 2019?
 Sure, I can get behind Pokémon Let’s Go Pikachu & Eevee.

 Check out the trailer below!

 Thanks for reading my thoughts on this newly announced Pokémon game!
-If you liked it, then please follow this blog for similar content in the future.
-You can also help support this blog by buying me a coffee!
+If you liked it, then please follow this blog for similar updates in the future.

 Humble Monthly – Guaranteed $100+ worth of games each month for only $12